Everton's next manager: Marcelo Bielsa and Sean Dyche frontrunners for job after talks with club

-Marcelo Bielsa and Sean Dyche are the two frontrunners to become Everton's new manager.
+Sky Sports News expects him to hold talks with Everton in London over the managerial position.
+Bielsa and Sean Dyche are the two frontrunners to become the club's new manager.

 Both have met the Everton hierarchy over the past few days and have impressed.